 “Not too much?”
 I murmur more to myself than to him.

 I quickly push away from him.
-I can barely move, hoping we’re done.
+I can barely move, hoping we are done.
 His dick tells me otherwise.
 Always leave them wanting more.
-It was Coach Earl’s dictum for ending practice.
+It was Coach Earl’s dictum for ending swim practice.

 I rush out the door, grabbing my bike and pedaling as fast as I can go.
 The church bell strikes the hour.
 I’m desperately hoping it isn’t too late.
 After it stops at four rings, I relax.
 The vibrating settles down.
 Only the purring continues.
 Max wakes up and growls at me as I flop on my own bed.
 I laugh at how exciting cheating is.
 I fall asleep before thinking about walking Winston